Putting Your Safety First

 Outstanding - and Local - Surgical Care

-Our skilled doctors, nurses and anesthesiologists are highly trained to perform surgeries with the latest technology and equipment.
-With quality heath care so close to home, you'll be glad you chose Excelsior Springs Hospital for your surgical needs.
+Our skilled doctors, nurses, and anesthesiologists are highly trained to perform surgeries with the latest technology and equipment.
+With quality health care so close to home, you'll be glad you chose Excelsior Springs Hospital for your surgical needs.

 - General Surgery

 For the best possible surgical experience, please follow the instructions below along with any instructions provided by your surgeon.
 Contact us in advance if you have any questions or concerns.